Home Wildlife Research Research & Education Campus

 A World-Class Wildlife Research & Education Campus

 Imagine a world where Koalas are no longer endangered.
 A world where the list of endangered species is decreasing.
-We’re on a mission to create this world – and this Wildlife Research & Education Campus can make it happen.
+We’re on a mission to create this world – and this Currumbin Wildlife Hospital Research & Education Campus can make it happen.

 Dedicated to the Conservation and Preservation of Australia’s Wildlife